CptMundo/Project-1/README.md

 ## Acknowledgments

 Special thanks to my mentor that guided trought the project and gave me some tips and to W3Schools for their tutorials.
+Also a special thanks to [Niki Tester](https://www.linkedin.com/in/niki-tester/) for advising me with the screen responsiveness.